Gopisetti-neelima/RESTapi-Flask/README.md

 # RESTapi-Flask
-Developing a REST api using flask module of package
+A REST API using flask framework in python